kisi-inc/kisi-android-st2u-sdk-public/README.md

 ### Card Emulation

-Kisi's "Tap to Access" ("T2A") technology for Android is based on Android's [Host-based Card Emulation](https://developer.android.com/guide/topics/connectivity/nfc/hce) (or HCE), so the integration of the SDK in question consists of tying together the Android's entry point into host card emulation (called [HostApduService](https://developer.android.com/reference/android/nfc/cardemulation/HostApduService)) and Kisi's code.
+"T2u" technology for Android is based on Android's [Host-based Card Emulation](https://developer.android.com/guide/topics/connectivity/nfc/hce) (or HCE), so the integration of this SDK consists of tying together the Android's entry point into host card emulation (called [HostApduService](https://developer.android.com/reference/android/nfc/cardemulation/HostApduService)) and Kisi's code.

 We need to create a subclass of HostApduService, so let's take a look at how the sample implementation can look like: